-At the University of Surrey, we are at the forefront of exciting change in areas such as nanotechnology, vision and signal processing, mobile and wireless communications, multimedia engineering and space and satellite engineering.
+At the University of Surrey, we’re at the forefront of exciting change in areas such as nanotechnology, renewable energy, pattern recognition, deep learning, mobile and wireless communications, and space and satellite engineering.

 Our MSc in Electronic Engineering is a captivating, technically focused one-year course where you can tailor your studies to suit your specific interests and ambitions.

 You can customise our Electronic Engineering MSc to suit your particular interests in the latest advanced techniques and technologies.
 You’ll do this by choosing a suited combination from the wide range of modules offered by the Department of Electrical and Electronic Engineering.